-&lt;sup>10The timeline of dynamic process is as follows.
-In the beginning of each time t, the population for each labor market $L_t^{ns}$ is given.
-Then production occurs within each labor market, workers collect their wages, and learn about their idiosyncratic shock $\epsilon_t^{mz}$ for all potential labor markets they can move to.
+10The timeline of the dynamic process is as follows.
+At the beginning of each time t, the population for each labor market L_t^{ns} is given.
+Then production occurs within each labor market, workers collect their wages, and learn about their idiosyncratic shock ε_t^{mz} for all potential labor markets they can move to.
 After population growth is realized, workers migrate to their chosen labor market.